masteringmodernpayments/book/basic_integration.md

 end
 ```

 This is a very simple example of a product purchase page with the product's name, description, and a Stripe button using `checkout.js`.
-Notice that we just drop the description in as html, so make sure that's locked down.
+Notice that we just drop the description in as html which makes it a risk for cross-site-scripting attacks.
+Make sure you trust the users you allow to create products.
 We're rendering this for the `#create` action, too, so if there's an error we'll display it above the checkout button.

 The view for `#pickup` is even simpler, since it basically just has to display the product's download link.
 In `app/views/transactions/pickup.html.erb`: